On view until December 10, 2023, Wang Guangyi’s Obscured Existence is the first Italian solo show of the Chinese artist. We talked to Wang...

 Igor Moritz (b.
-1996) is a young, Polish contemporary painter living in London.
+1996) is a young Polish contemporary painter living in London.
 Primarily self-taught, Moritz creates intimate portraits of his friends and family saturated with explosive colors.
 His works are energetic and expressive, transforming the mundane into magic.
-Moritz’s candid reflections of daily life attest it’s the simple things that are the most intriguing.
+Moritz’s candid reflections of daily life attest that the simple things are the most intriguing.
 We caught up with the artist to learn more about his work and inspirations.

-What motivates you to make work and how do you stay motivated?
+MG: What motivates you to do work and how do you stay motivated?

 I love what I do.
 It would be difficult to do this if I didn’t like it.
 Even when it’s terrible at times, I still prefer the terrible in painting than not doing it at all.
 It doesn’t feel like something I need to try and do.
 It’s the administration stuff that is treacherous.
 I’m so bad with replying to emails and messaging people back.